tipsyparrot/cpgloader/README.md

 |16|0xf0f0d8|Arctic White|
 |17|0xc378d0|Dot Lavender|

+### `stamps`
+A way to have certain stamps unlocked before the game launches.
+Some games may rely on whether or not the player owns certain stamps:
+- `stamps.unlockAll`: set to `true` to unlock all stamps (overrides all other stamp settings)
+- `stamps.unlockIds`: stamp IDs can be manually specified here to unlock them
+- `stamps.unlockByGame`: unlocks all stamps from games if their value is `true`

+`unlockIds` and `unlockByGame` can be used together, but these settings are ignored if `unlockAll` is `true`.

+# Game notes

 # Modified classes
 `loader.swf` incorporates some classes with dependencies, some of which have been modified:
 - `helper.Console`- a custom class for creating a visual logger
 - `com.clubpenguin.shell.FakeShell`- takes the main bare minimum functionality from `/play/v2/client/shell.swf`, and modifies some of its retrun values.
+- `com.clubpenguin.stamps.FakeStampManager`- a more minimal and more optimized version of the original `com.clubpenguin.stamps.StampManager` class.
-- `com.clubpenguin.security.Security`- removed the entire class body, and changed the static `com.clubpenguin.security.Security.doSecurityCheck` method to always returns `true`;
+- `com.clubpenguin.security.Security`- removed the entire class body, and changed the static `com.clubpenguin.security.Security.doSecurityCheck` method to always returns `true`.